Lkrm/smart-merger/README.md

 - `propOr(or, prop, data)` - get prop or return `or` value
 - `dataAssigneeByType(firstData, secondData)` - merging two arrays or two objects

-> All helpers were curried.
+> You can import it from `smart-merger/helpers`.
+All helpers were curried.